astronomer/apc-examples/cluster-overrides-via-api/README.md

   -H "Content-Type: application/json" \
   -d '{"query":"query { clusters { id name } }"}'
 ```

+Alternatively, get the cluster ID from the UI (on the Clusters page).

 ### 5. Adapt `overrides.json` to match your cluster's current state